 Frequently Asked Questions: Massage Edition

-Whether you're a first time massage client or a spa aficianado, when you see a new massage therapist or try a new modality, it's normal for questions to come up.
+Whether you're a first time massage client or a seasoned spa visitor, when you see a new massage therapist or try a new modality, it's normal for questions to come up.
 We'll do our best to address common questions here, but if we don't answer yours, just give us a call!

 What kind of massage should I get?